soracom/soracom-sdk-swift/README.md

 An SDK for the Soracom API in Swift.

-Current status (2016-07-13): This SDK is a work in progress, and is still in the design stage.
-(It currently only implements a small portion of the API.)
+Current status (2016-08-04): This SDK is a work in progress, and is still in the design stage.
+It currently only implements a portion of the API, as an example; complete API support is coming Real Soon Now&trade;.

 ## Contents